Talc is a naturally occurring mineral that is used on its own as talcum powder and as an ingredient in a range of beauty and personal care products.

 The use of talcum powder dates back to the 1890’s when it was first used for baby care.
 It is now used in many cosmetic products around the world and has a number of benefits.
 It works well as a body powder because it is very good at absorbing moisture.
 In face powders it gently fills tiny spaces on the skin surface, helping to create a soft, even feel.
 It is also a very good base material for colour cosmetics like eye shadow and blusher.

 Unilever only uses cosmetic grade talc.
 There are many grades of talc, categorised according to levels of purity.
 At the top of this purity scale is cosmetic grade talc, which meets the highest levels of quality and safety.
 Cosmetic grade talc is prepared by milling talc from mines that have been specifically selected for the high quality and purity of the talc seams.
-We use cosmetic grade talc in some of our beauty & personal care products such as skin care products and deodorants.
+We use cosmetic grade talc in some of our beauty and personal care products such as skin care products and deodorants.

 When talc is present in one of our products it is included in the ingredient list on pack.